hirosystems/ordhook/docs/getting-started.md

    git clone https://github.com/hirosystems/chainhook.git
    ```

-2. Navigate to the root directory of the clone repo.
+2. Navigate to the root directory of the cloned repo.

    ```bash
    cd chainhook